openedx/docs.openedx.org/source/community/release_notes/redwood.rst

    table grows endlessly, and the migrations on the table caused by updating the ``social-auth-app-django`` package can run out of memory.
-If maintainers have migration failures on this upgrade, they should run the management command .*
+If maintainers have migration failures on this upgrade, they should run the management command `truncate_social_auth <https://github.com/openedx/credentials/blob/master/credentials/apps/core/management/commands/truncate_social_auth.py>` _.*

    -  This will remove all entries from the ``usersocialauth`` table that haven't been updated in 90 days, which makes the size of the